CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 In this exercise, you will learn how to create a Power BI report from sample data and visualize it.

 ### Task 1: Import data to PowerBI

+In this task, you will import sample financial data to PowerBI.

 1. In office365 portal from the **App launcher** click on **All apps** and in the search bar search for **Power BI**, from **Open context menu** click on **Open in new tab**, this will redirect you to the **Power BI** web page.